 If you missed the other blogs in this Marriott series, I’ve shared…

-- Part 1: Marriott Bonvoy Membership: A Real Girl’s Guide to Marriott Hotels and Resorts
+Part 1: Marriott Bonvoy Membership: Your Ultimate Guide to Marriott Hotels and Resorts

 How to earn points toward future free stays and leverage travel rewards with the cruises, airlines, restaurants Marriott has reciprocal agreements with